 The set in itself is eerily white, a world divided into two rooms, one Georg's bedroom and the other the kitchen where Georg's family pretends to have a normal and yet insignificant existence.
 The father drinks his coffee and reads the newspaper in the morning, the mother exercises and Greta, Georg's sister played by the talented Laura Day, escapes her own dreary world by practising her ballet.

 When Georg finally becomes a man-insect, the family is caught in denial.
 Greta attempts to help Georg untangle himself from the web of his misery, uncoiling his hands and feet which flips and jumps back to a pathetic insect position.
 And in the following scene, what could have been a dance between Georg and Greta, only becomes a harrowing confrontation ending in desperation.

 The nightmare scene is ingenious.
 The walls and the bedroom reclines as if you are in a German expressionist movie and the surreal music adds to the denouement.
 Three dark giant insects enter the scene to confront Georg, spurting him with this dark, gooey liquid which not only stains his body but his entire being.
 At that point, Georg has fully embraced his metamorphosis and would have rather desired to be an insect rather than a man whose existence before was an insignificant mechanical clockwork of nothingness.

-I’ve read the book twice, one when I was in the University and a few years ago and I could never imagine it being re-interpreted this way.
-I was very lucky to be in the first row to see everything on an eye-level and though it was just the rehearsal which I saw, Arthur Pita’s new production is truly a ride in Kafka-esque land.
+I've read the book twice, once when I was at the University and a few years ago and I could never imagine it being re-interpreted this way.
+I was very lucky to be in the first row to see everything on an eye level and though it was just the rehearsal which I saw, Arthur Pita's new production is truly a ride in Kafka-esque land.
 My heart is still pounding as we speak.

 - The Metamorphosis, review by Judith Mackrell for the Guardian